History of the Salvation Army in Canada

 The Salvation Army began its work in Canada in 1882, just fifteen years after Confederation, and quickly began giving hope to those in need in this country and around the world.

-The first open-air ‘meetings’, or worship services, were held in Toronto in January, 1882.
+The first open-air ‘meetings’ began in Toronto in January, 1882.
 These were led by British immigrants who had known the Army in their homeland.
 Official Salvation Army operations began in July of that year when Major Thomas Moore arrived from the U.S. headquarters to take charge.
 By then there were eleven ‘corps’ or church congregations in Ontario, and a year later Canada was declared an independent ‘Territory’, responsible for its own governance within the worldwide organization.

 From the beginning, the Army in Canada adopted founder William Booth’s philosophy that there is little point preaching ‘salvation’ to hungry people.
 And so the concept of ‘soup and salvation’ took hold, later to be developed into the comprehensive social service programs The Salvation Army operates today, many of them in partnership with government.

-But when the Army came to Canada, there was much opposition to its methods from civic politicians and other entrenched interests in the early days, and Salvationists were often beaten and jailed for their activities in the streets of Canada’s cities and towns.
-Despite this, there was eventual acceptance of the movement as it demonstrated the social benefits that accrued from its activities.
+But when the Army came to Canada, there was much opposition to its methods from civic politicians and other entrenched interests in the early days, and Salvationists were often beaten and jailed for their activities.
+Eventually the church was accepted as it demonstrated the social benefits that accrued from its activities.
 The men’s social work began in 1890 with a Prison Gate Home in Toronto.
 The first Maternity home was opened in Saint John, N.B. in 1898.
 In 1901 The Salvation Army recommended to the federal government that a prisoner probation system be adopted, leading to Canada’s first parole program.
 In 1908 salvage work (now called recycling) began in Toronto, leading to the well-known Thrift Stores.

 Innovation in social services continued even as the organization matured: the first seniors’ residence, or Eventide Home, was opened in Edmonton in 1926, and Grace Hospitals were opened in major cities across the country, as were homes for unmarried mothers.

-Today in Canada The Salvation Army has 877 active officers (clergy), more than 18,000 soldiers (church members) and close to 44,000 adherents; that is, people who claim the Army as their church home, but who are not formal members.
-There are 311 corps (churches) and more than 330 social-service institutions of various kinds.
-As well as the many thousands of volunteers, more than 10,000 people are employed by The Salvation Army in the Canada and Bermuda Territory.
+Today in Canada The Salvation Army has 667 active officers (clergy), more than 16,000 soldiers (church members) and over 31,000 adherents, that is, people who claim the Army as their church home, but who are not formal members.
+There are 285 churches and more than 330 social-service institutions of various kinds.
+As well as the many thousands of volunteers, more than 9,000 people are employed by The Salvation Army in the Canada and Bermuda Territory.